Tribes: Ascend: Game modes and maps

 The map Katabatic, which originally appeared in Tribes 2, has been remade in Tribes: Ascend along with some other maps appearing in previous games in the series.

 Ranking system

 The ranking system is a vanity reward for players but used to be an element for the removed in-game queue system.
 Each level of a rank has a unique rank title and insignia.
 Players begin as a rank 1 ("Recruit") and earn ranks as they play the game.
 Each players' current rank insignia is displayed next to their name on the in-game scoreboard.
 Rank title and insignia are shown to an enemy player that the player has recently killed (displayed on the kill-cam screen).
 A summary report of rank experience earned is displayed on the post-match scoreboard screen at the end of each map.
 An experience bar is also present.

-Console port
+Development and release

-A port to the PlayStation 3 and Xbox 360 were originally planned but scrapped due to the game's free-to-play business model.
+Ports to the PlayStation 3 and Xbox 360 were briefly considered but never entered development due to the game's free-to-play business model.